Chemistry is an extremely successful subject at Charterhouse.

 Dr Francis Wragg, MA (Cantab), MSci, PhD

-Dr Wragg developed his passion for Chemistry at The University of Cambridge, where he gained MA and MSci degrees in Natural Sciences (Chemistry) and a PhD in Atmospheric Chemistry.
-In addition to his duties within the Chemistry department, Dr Wragg has helped with a number of the School’s extra-curricular activities including the Combined Cadet Force (Royal Marines Section), rock climbing, cross country, lacrosse, skiing, and athletics.
+Dr Wragg developed his passion for Chemistry at The University of Cambridge where he gained MA and MSci degrees in Natural Sciences (Chemistry) and a PhD in Atmospheric Chemistry.
+In addition to his efforts within the Chemistry department, Dr Wragg runs the Royal Marines section of the school Combined Cadet Force (CCF), and is involved with a number of other school co-curricular activities including rock climbing, cross country, lacrosse, and skiing.
+He is also a House Tutor in Fletcherites.